Ambitious about Autism

 Full time

-At Ambitious about Autism we're currently looking for a Procurement Manager to join our team on a 6 month FTC.
-You will lead a focused programme to strengthen and standardise the charity's procurement and supplier management practices, with particular emphasis on supplier selection, due diligence, risk assurance and data protection compliance.
-You will establish and maintain a central supplier register and contracts database to improve visibility, governance and oversight.
-A key priority will be identifying and risk rating existing suppliers and ensuring robust onboarding, due diligence and ongoing assurance arrangements are in place particularly in relation to data protection, information security and supply continuity for both existing and new vendors.
-We are looking for someone who has: Proven experience of leading end to end procurement activity, preferably within a complex organisation such as a charity, public sector or regulated environment.
-Demonstrable experience of supplier due diligence, risk assessment and assurance, including onboarding and ongoing supplier management.
-Strong understanding of data protection requirements within procurement and supply chains, including UK GDPR, data processing agreements and supplier compliance monitoring.
-Experience of establishing or improving supplier registers, contracts databases or procurement governance frameworks.
-In return, we offer great benefits including a generous holiday allowance and commitment to continued professional development (CPD), flexible, hybrid working and more!
-This is a fantastic opportunity for an ambitious individual who would like to work for a forward-thinking, open and honest organisation and make a real impact to the young people we work with.
-Please find our full recruitment pack on the link below.
-If you have any questions about the role or would like to have a confidential chat, please contact James Axford, Recruitment Officer.
-Ambitious about Autism is committed to fostering equity, diversity, and inclusion at every level of our organisation.
+Specialist Teaching Assistant (STA) - Autism / SEND We are Ambitious about Autism, a national charity with a clear goal: to create a world where autistic children and young people are heard, included and supported.
+We are looking for patient, empathetic and resilient LSAs to join our Ambitious College in Tottenham.
+The age group of our learners is from 16 to 25 years and all learners have a primary diagnosis of autism.
+Full time, permanent (term time only) Hours: 9am - 4.30pm Salary: £26,936 to £27,165 per annum Location: Capital City College, Tottenham, N15 4FY, Please note we will be moving to Montagu Building at Capital City College's Enfield campus in September 2027 Start date: Mid September/October 2026 The role: This is a role where no two days are ever the same!
+Some days can be very challenging, but they can also be incredibly rewarding.
+As a STA, you will be working on a 1:1 basis with our autistic pupils and assisting them with: Access learning Developing communication, confidence and independence Celebrate progress - however big or small Take part in community based activities like swimming and work experience Responding to behaviours of distress with patient and supportive care Supporting pupils with personal care Helping our pupils feel safe, understood and proud of themselves Why join us: This is a term time only role (yet you are paid across 52 weeks!)
+You will be placed on a training programme when you join the role with continued CPD Be part of a warm, supportive and collaborative team Progression opportunities to grow your career in SEND Be part of a national charity with a clear mission and shared values Varied, meaningful work with real impact Access to staff discount schemes, including Blue Light Card eligibility Full benefits package on our website Ambitious About Autism is committed to fostering equity, diversity, and inclusion at every level of our organisation.
 We warmly welcome applications from all qualified candidates, valuing the diverse backgrounds, experiences, and perspectives they bring.
 We encourage applications from individuals regardless of race, colour, nationality, ethnic or national origins, religion or belief, sex, sexual orientation, gender identity or expression, marital or civil partnership status, pregnancy or parental status, disability, or age.
 Our recruitment process promotes equal opportunities, and we are committed to providing reasonable adjustments for candidates with disabilities or additional needs throughout the recruitment process.
 Please contact our Recruitment Team for accommodations.
 We recognise disability as a physical or mental impairment that significantly and long-term affects a person's ability to perform day-to-day activities, as defined by the UK Equality Act 2010.
 All applications will be considered solely on merit, aligned with our mission to support autistic children and young people.
-Ambitious about Autism is committed to safeguarding and promoting the welfare of children and young people and successful candidates will be subject to an Enhanced DBS check.
-As part of our Safer Recruitment checks, an online search maybe carried out in line with Keeping Children Safe in Education.
-The Safeguarding responsibilities of the post as per the job description and personal specification.
-Whether the post is exempt from the rehabilitation of Offenders Act 1974 and the amendment to the Exceptions Order 1975, 2013 and 2021.
-This means that when applying for certain jobs and activities certain spent convictions and cautions are protected', so they do not need to be disclosed to employers, and if they are disclosed, employers cannot take them into account.
+Ambitious About Autism is committed to safeguarding and promoting the welfare of children and young people, and successful candidates will be subject to an Enhanced DBS check.
+As part of our Safer Recruitment checks, an online search may be carried out in line with Keeping Children Safe in Education.
+The safeguarding responsibilities of the post are as per the job description and person specification.
+Whether the post is exempt from the Rehabilitation of Offenders Act 1974 and the amendments to the Exceptions Order 1975, 2013 and 2021.
+This means that when applying for certain jobs and activities, certain spent convictions and cautions are 'protected', so they do not need to be disclosed to employers, and if they are disclosed, employers cannot take them into account.
 Further information about filtering offences can be found in the DBS Filter Guidance.

 Ambitious about Autism